10 Marathon Tips For Beginners: How To Train For A Successful Race

 #3: Respect Your Rest Days

-You’ll see that any marathon training for beginners plan, or any training plan for that matter, will have planned rest days.
+You’ll see that any marathon training for beginners plan, or any training plan for that matter, will have planned rest days.ย

-Training for a marathon is exciting, and you may feel energized and strong and want to head out every day of the week to pound the pavement.
-However, that will take an unwanted toll on your body in the long or short run, and a discouraging injury is the last thing we want during our training process.
+However, that will take an unwanted toll on your body in the long or short run, and a discouraging injury is the last thing we want during our training process.ย

-Follow your training plan to a T, respecting your rest days.
-And, if you feel too sore, tired, or exhausted to go out, take an extra rest day here and there to ensure you are taking good care of yourself, and allowing your muscles, joints, and connective tissues to rest and repair, so you are in tip-top shape for your next session.
+If you feel too sore, tired, or too exhausted to go out, take an extra rest day here and there to ensure you are taking good care of yourself and allowing your muscles, joints, and connective tissues to rest and repair so you are in tip-top shape for your next marathon running session.ย

 #4: Strength Train

-This point can not be emphasized enough.
+This tip can not be emphasized enough.

 Beginner runners benefit significantly from resistance training as strengthening muscles results in a lower risk of injury and a quicker adaptation rate to running.